Convolutional Model Trees: Using a forest to get an accurate, smooth fit

 We create a forest of model trees as above, whereby they are either newly trained trees or they are shifted copies of the first tree.
 In the case of shifts, the trees are shifted by the same amount from the previously shifted tree in all axes of the domain.
 Thus each tree has blocks that are constructed using, in part, different training samples.
 This has the desirable effect of making the weighted average of their leaf functions more accurately fit $f$.
 All boundaries have been shifted so corresponding boundaries of two trees of the forest have no common zeros.
 However, there will likely be many places where boundaries of different origin intersect in lower dimensional spaces leading to zero weights in several or all trees.
 As long as there is one tree with a positive weight, the weighted average is defined.

-We do need a practical solution to prevent the arithmetic mean of the tree functions being indeterminate when a division by zero is called for in computer arithmetic.
+We need a practical solution to prevent the arithmetic mean of the weighted tree outputs being indeterminate when a division by zero is called for.
 We pick a positive number $\mu$ near zero.
-Consider the function $W(w) = 0$ for $w > \mu$ and $ W(w) = \mu - w$ otherwise, and a "helper tree" added to the forest which is just constant value, say the mean of the values of all outputs of samples we use for training the model trees.
+Consider the function $W(w) = 0$ for $w > \mu$ and $ W(w) = \mu - w$ otherwise, and a "helper tree" added to the forest which is just a constant value, say the mean of the values of all outputs of samples we use for training the model trees.
 The constant has weight $W(w)$ in the forest's weighted average.
 This will prevent crashes and won't change the error of approximation much if we choose a small enough number for $\mu$.
+In theory, the $C^1$ property of the weighted average is also preserved.

 Perhaps the most important result of smoothing is that output functions of forests will not show a kink or discontinuity, despite the discontinuities of model tree outputs.